Learning Waveform-Based Acoustic Models using Deep Variational Convolutional Neural Networks

-We deal with the second component of our approach in Section~\ref{subsec:svi}.
-More specifically, we propose to learn a probabilistic parametrization of our architecture using variational inference.
-A typical acoustic model employs an artificial neural network with real-valued parameters.
+The learning component of our approach is described in Section~\ref{subsec:svi}.
+We propose to learn a probabilistic parametrization of our architecture using variational inference.
+The motivation for this comes from the fact that for robustness one needs to be able to select the operator mapping with a good Lipschitz constant.
+The role of probabilistic parametrization and variational inference is to regularize the training process, thus allowing us to learn a robust feature representation of speech signals.
+This is different from a typical acoustic model, which employs an artificial neural network with real-valued parameters.
 Such a \emph{deterministic} parametrization of the network fails to capture the uncertainty of individual parameters and their importance for the learning task.
-Bayesian machine learning provides a principled framework for modelling uncertainty by finding plausible models that could explain the observed data~\cite{barber,Ghahramani2015}.
+Bayesian machine learning provides a principled framework for modeling uncertainty by finding plausible models that could explain the observed data~\cite{barber,Ghahramani2015}.
 In particular, a (deterministic) neural network with fixed parameter values models the conditional probability of a sub-phonetic unit given a speech frame.
-In \emph{probabilistic} neural networks one additionally assumes that the parameters follow some prior distribution.
+In \emph{stochastic} neural networks one additionally assumes that the parameters follow some prior distribution.
 The latter coupled with the aforementioned likelihood gives rise to a posterior distribution of parameter values conditioned on the observed data.
 Such posteriors are typically defined via analytically intractable integrals that can be approximated using scalable inference techniques such as stochastic variational inference~\cite{blundell15,Buntine91,Graves}.
 In particular, the main idea is to approximate intractable posteriors by optimizing over parameters of an a priori selected family of variational distributions.
-The optimization objective in variational inference consists of two terms: \emph{i}) expected negative log-likelihood of the model, where the expectation is taken with respect to the variational distribution, and \emph{ii}) Kullback--Leibler divergence that is responsible for regularization.
+The optimization objective in variational inference consists of two terms: \emph{i}) the expected negative log-likelihood of the model, where the expectation is taken with respect to the variational distribution, and \emph{ii}) the Kullback--Leibler divergence that performs regularization.